 - 1. To receive a Leave of Absence a student must fill out a Student Leave of Absence Request Form.
 This form must be completed and approved BEFORE the leave is granted.
 If the Leave is DENIED the student must abide by the LOSS OF TIME POLICY.
 However if unforeseen circumstances (for example: emergency surgery or auto accident) prevent the student from doing so before the leave is taken the institution must document the reasons for this decision and collect the request from the student at a later date.
 For approved leaves with unforeseen circumstances, the beginning date of the approved leave of absence would be determined by the institution to be the first date the student was unable to attend the institution.
-HOWEVER ALL DOCUMENTATION MUST BE PRESENTED WITHIN THREE (3) DAYS OF THE STUDENT'S RETURN TO SCHOOL. - 2.
-A Leave of Absence from the Staunton School of Cosmetology Incorporated will not be given to any student until after the first five (5) weeks have been completed. - 3.
-Two thirty (30) day Leave of Absences will be given within a 1500 hour program.
+HOWEVER ALL DOCUMENTATION MUST BE PRESENTED WITHIN THREE (3) DAYS OF THE STUDENT'S RETURN TO SCHOOL.

+- 2. A Leave of Absence from the Staunton School of Cosmetology Incorporated will not be given to any student until after the first five (5) weeks have been completed.

+- 3. Two thirty (30) day Leave of Absences will be given within a 1500 hour program.
 Each leave must be for the entire thirty (30) day period.
 The number of days cannot be divided.
 In an extreme, approved and documented circumstance an extended leave may be granted up 120 days.
+These are:

-These are: - a. accident - b. acute or critical illness - c. hospitalization - d. homelessness - 4.
-A Leave of Absence will be given if the school is open and there is SEVERE inclimate weather in your area an approved leave may be considered and granted.
+- a. accident

+- b. acute or critical illness

+- c. hospitalization

+- d. homelessness

+- 4. A Leave of Absence will be given if the school is open and there is SEVERE inclimate weather in your area an approved leave may be considered and granted.
 Some of the possibilities are: heavy snow & ice, flooding or tornados.
 This leave may be for one (1) day only or if severe inclimate weather continues and the student is able to document more leave time may be given.
-This is separate and apart from the regular thirty (30) day Leave of Absence. - 5.
-A Leave of Absence will extend the student's contract period and maximum time frame by the number of days in the leave. - 6.
-During the student's leave the institution may not assess the student any additional institution charges as a result of the Leave of Absence.

-- 7. While a student is on leave they are not considered to have withdrawn and no refund calculation is required at that time. - 8.
+This is separate and apart from the regular thirty (30) day Leave of Absence. - 5. - 6.
+A Leave of Absence will be given to a student who made Pre-Arrangements for a Leave before signing the contract.
+A copy of the Pre-Arranged Leave will be put in the student's file. - 7.
+A Leave of Absence will extend the student's contract period and maximum time frame by the number of days in the leave. - 8.
+During the student's leave the institution may not assess the student any additional institution charges as a result of the Leave of Absence. - 9.
+While a student is on leave they are not considered to have withdrawn and no refund calculation is required at that time. - 10.
 For students who do not return from an approved Leave of Absence (or a student takes an unapproved Leave of Absence), the student's withdrawal date is the date the student began the Leave of Absence.
 At an institution required to take attendance, the withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.